 Christmas craft is always loved by kids.
 It is something they get to make with their own hands and present it to someone special.
 There is a great choice of different art and craft materials out there, but I like to offer children ones that incorporate learning important skills and help the child to develop different fine motor.
-I picked these two simple, yet beautiful and exciting activities to make handmade Christmas ornaments which can be a sweet present for the child to give.
+I picked these two simple, yet beautiful and exciting activities to make handmade Christmas ornaments that can be a sweet present for the child to give.

-Fine motor activities are essential for young child’s developmental growth.
+Fine motor activities are essential for a young child’s developmental growth.
 However, not all children are naturally drawn to them.
 Making a Christmas handmade ornament may encourage those, who usually tend to avoid fine motor activities, to perfect the work of their little fingers.

 Sewing Ornament – Recycling old Christmas cards.

-Many like to keep their cards received for special occasions as a sweet memory. using old cards to make ornaments is a nice way to revisit memories and make a colourful ornament.
+Many like to keep their cards received for special occasions as a sweet memory. using old cards to make ornaments is a nice way to revisit memories and make a colorful ornament.
 This also brings an important message to kids about reusing old paper instead of using a new sheet of cardstock every time.
 If you got a set of metal insets you can put them to practice with this sewing activity.

 Sewing Handmade ornament:

 - invite the child to choose a mental inset and trace it on a piece of cardstock or an old Christmas card

 - cut out the shape

 - punch holes around the shape or let the child do it using a hole puncher

 - invite child thread a wool needle with colored yarn and knot the end